Transition To Adulthood Resources

 Below you will find links to resources, learning materials, and content by autistic youth, their families, and professionals that may be helpful on the journey to adulthood.

-Autism Ontario offers two programs for families navigating the journey from youth to adult.
+Autism Ontario offers two workshops for families navigating the journey from youth to adult.
 These include:

 Journey to Adulthood is a 90-minute virtual presentation that introduces key topics in the transition from youth to adult.
 It is open to parents and caregivers of youth ages 12–18 who are in the AccessOAP program.
 This workshop is typically offered quarterly.

-Our Journey to Adulthood Discussion Program is a six-week virtual workshop discussing key topics in the transition from youth to adult.
+Our Journey to Adulthood Discussion Workshop is a six-week virtual workshop discussing key topics in the transition from youth to adult.
 This workshop is typically hosted for:

 - Parents and caregivers of youth ages 12–15 who are attending elementary or secondary education, and